nazlisener/Customer-Segmentation-using-RFM/README.md

 # **What is RFM Analysis?**

-RFM analysis is a technique used to categorize customers according to their purchasing behavior.
+RFM analysis is a technique used to categorize customers according to their purchasing behaviour.

 # **How This Calculate?**